New anti-smoking laws to be introduced in May 1990 make smokers a social pariah.

 The new legislation was welcomed by the Irish Cancer Society.
 However, they felt that it fell short by not banning smoking in the workplace.
 This report includes an interview with Minister Rory O'Hanlon who comments on the subject of smoking in the workplace.

-An RTÉ News report by Jeri Ward broadcast on 27 February 1990.
+An RTÉ News report broadcast on 27 February 1990.
+The reporter is Jeri Ward.